Valentine’s day is just around the corner and in lieu of exchanging gifts with your significant other this year, consider a romantic weekend getaway.

 After a lazy breakfast in bed at your hotel, head out for one of the worlds most scenic drives.

-The N222 between Pinhao and Regua was voted as one of The World’s Best Drives and we are sure you’ll agree.
+The N222 between Pinhao and Regua was voted as one of The World’s Best Drives.
 Be sure to stop at major viewpoints (

 **Caution, the roads are windy, narrow and dark so do drink responsibly or consider hiring a driver for the day.